hsongxa/parallel-mesh-partitioner/README.md

 ### Usage

 The source code contains header files only.
+The function template `partition` assumes that the `mesh` is initially distributed among `p` processes and it then determines a new partition of the `mesh` to `k` parts, using the `p` processes.
+Overloads of the function are provided...

+// TODO: describe the function signatures and usages...

+Note that this code does not redistribute mesh cells according to the new partition, it simply computes the partition and output it to the caller.
+Algorithms of redistributing the mesh depend on the mesh data structure and normally reside in the mesh implementation.
+An implementation of distributed meshes can be found in the repository `parallel-meshes`.

 Example usage of the code can be found in `/test`.
 To build the tests, go to the folder and run **`make`**.
 On systems with different compilers or MPI implementations, change the `makefile` accordingly before running **`make`**.

 To run the tests, do `mpirun -n <number of processes> ./test`